This post was originally published in April 2022. It was last updated in July 2024.

 The croissants at Artelice are works of art.
 I went to the West LA location early one Sunday morning, which was the best time since there was no one inside and this place tends to get busy.
 The owner, Farid, and his brother Saeed, greeted me in the nicest way.
 Artelice exudes so much class and elegance, not only in the impeccable presentation of their pastries, but also in their Tiffany-inspired baby blue boxes, the vintage tile flooring, and their black uniforms.
 The inside is immaculately clean and spacious.

-I was super indecisive as to what to order: either the Persian Princess or the almond croissant.
+I was super indecisive as to what to order.
 As we were chatting, I casually let them know about my croissant project, and they kindly gave me two complimentary croissants!
 Saeed encouraged me to get the Persian Princess croissant, which was their most popular one.

 First of all, the pictures don’t do it any justice.
 I probably stared at the croissant for way too long before diving in and taking the first bite.
 Look at those laminations and beautiful curvatures.
 There is so much delicacy in their pastries.